ast-al/rangeless/README.md

 ### Minimum supported compilers: MSVC-19.15, GCC-4.9.3, clang-3.7, ICC-18

 This is not a range library, like `range-v3`, as it is centered around value-semantics rather than reference-semantics.
 This library does not know or deal with the multitude of range concepts; rather, it deals with data transformations via higher-order functions.
 It differentiates between two types of inputs: a `Container` and a lazy `seq<NullaryInvokable>` satisfying single-pass forward-only `InputRange` semantics (also known as a data-stream).
 Most of the function-objects in this library have two overloads of `operator()` respectively.
-Rather than composing views over ranges as with `range-v3`, `operator()`s take inputs by value, operate on it eagerly or compose a lazy `seq`, as appropriate (following the Principle of least astonishment), and return the result by value (with move-semantics) to the next stage.
+Rather than composing views over ranges as with `range-v3`, `operator()`s take inputs by value, operate on it eagerly or compose a lazy `seq`, as appropriate (following the Principle of Least Astonishment), and return the result by value (with move-semantics) to the next stage.

 E.g.
 - `fn::where`